Inn at Diamond Cove Portland Maine: From Baracks To Boutique Hideaway

 During WWII, the US Navy built a training and command center on the north side of the island – what’s now known as Diamond Cove.
 At its height, over 800 personnel lived in barracks and officers’ homes.
 After the base was decommissioned in 1961, these structures fell into disrepair.

-In 1987, David Bateman mused to his wife, Robin, “let’s buy half an island!”
+In 1987, Developer, David Bateman, mused to his wife, Robin, “let’s buy half an island!”
 It was a wreck.
 The homeowners on Great Diamond Island’s south side (separated from the military base by gates) had left cars to rot on the Parade Ground.
 Almost every window in every building was broken.
 In short, the landscape was a gloomy tumbledown mess.

 Robin was wary, to say the least.